aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

   <img width="1000" src="/img/2023-08-16_01/output_24_0.png" alt="output_24_0">
 </p>

-The heatmap showcases the sentence embeddings' semantic relationships: darker shades indicate higher cosine similarity values, highlighting sentences that are more semantically similar to each other.
-Sentences related to country capitals or food exhibit a larger similarity than the others.
+Darker shades indicate higher cosine similarity values, highlighting sentences that are more semantically similar to each other.
+Sentences related to country capitals or food exhibit a larger similarity than others.

-Let's further illustrate the concept of cosine similarity by applying it to a different set of sentences centered around the message: "I love pizza."
+Let's further illustrate the concept of cosine similarity by applying it to a different set of sentences centered around the message: "I love pizza".
 We'll start by creating embeddings for the following set of sentences:

 ```python
 sentences = [